hyperledger/fabric-private-chaincode/ecc_go/README.md

 make ccenv-go
 ```

 Now you have all you need to get started with your first FPC go chaincode.
-You can

 ## Examples